This article will detail some methods for troubleshooting an unexpected increase in the TAS metric bbs.LRPsExtra.

 All TAS envs.

-The main identifier of extra LRPs are entries in the diego database that are in a CLAIMED state, but have no actual application running behind them.
+The main identifier of extra LRPs are entries in the diego database that are in a CLAIMED state, but have no actual processes behind them.

-To identify these, first we check the TAS Diego DB:
+To identify these, first please check the TAS Diego DB:

-This should provide you with a list of LRPs in the claimed state.
-Ideally, this output should match the current value of the bbsLRPsExtra.
+This should provide a list of LRPs in claimed state, the output should match the current value of bbsLRPsExtra.

-The safest way to reduce the bbsLRPsExtra is to recreate the diego_cell that is supposed to be hosting the app instance.
-For that, take the VM instance ID from the 'cell_id' column in the output of the previous SQL query and run
+In order to resolve bbsLRPsExtra, you can restart `garden` job on the diego_cell that is supposed to be hosting the app instance.
+At first, take the VM instance ID from the 'cell_id' column in the output of the previous SQL query, then run `ps` command to gather process list for investigation use.

-After recreating all listed diego_cells, metric bbs.LRPsExtra should get back to 0.
+After restarting garden job on all listed diego_cells, metric bbs.LRPsExtra should be reset to 0.